maneesha2/quant-playground/README.md

-# Quantitative Analysis Lab
+# Quantitative Analysis

-A curated collection of projects and exercises focused on quantitative analysis, statistics, and data-driven decision-making.
+A collection of projects and exercises focused on quantitative analysis, statistics, and data-driven decision-making.
 This repository demonstrates practical applications of probability, regression, and hypothesis testing using Python.

 ---